Questions?

 Included Meals: Breakfast, Lunch

 Travel inland to Clonmacnoise, an early monastic city with a stunning setting overlooking the River Shannon.
-Founded by St Ciaran around AD 545, Clonmacnoise was an important center of learning that grew to include seven churches and a cathedral by the 13th century.
+Founded by St. Ciaran around AD 545, Clonmacnoise was an important center of learning that grew to include seven churches and a cathedral by the 13th century.
 On a tour of the site, explore remarkably well-preserved ruins of churches and round towers, high crosses and graveslabs, discovering the symbolism and art immortalized in these ancient stones.
 Drive back to Galway and enjoy a final afternoon at leisure.
-Gather for a final presentation on by Jennifer on Women in Early Ireland.
+Gather for a final presentation by Jennifer Paxton on Women in Early Ireland.
 Toast our journey deep into Ireland’s past at a festive farewell dinner.

 Included Meals: Breakfast, Dinner